The 10 Most Affordable Places to Live on the West Coast

 Hoquiam ranks No. 201 among West Coast markets by energy costs, with households paying $0.13 per kWh of electricity.

-How we ranked the most affordable places on the West Coast
+How we ranked the most affordable cities and towns on the West Coast

 ✍️ Editor’s note: Our Affordability Score identifies the most affordable places in a region by zip code.